iExecBlockchainComputing/documentation/help/migration.md

 #### Standard app migration

-The application must be published to the v8 marketplace with its sell order, using the same Docker image and I/O management as before.
+The application must be published to the v8 marketplace with its sell order, using same Docker image and I/O management as before.

 #### Scone app migration